 Mt.
 Rainier National Park

-Mount Rainier is one of the most identifiable elements of the greater Seattle landscape, along the Cascade Mountain range.
-This gorgeous mountain, which is also an active volcano, can be seen from Seattle on a clear day (which doesn’t happen as much as I’d like).
+Mount Rainier is one of the most identifiable elements of the greater Seattle landscape along the Cascade Mountain range.
+This gorgeous mountain, also an active volcano, can be seen from Seattle on a clear day (which doesn’t happen as much as I’d like).

-To get a closer look, and explore nature in the Seattle area, consider a visit to Mount Rainier National Park, located less than two hours away from the city.
-The park is accessible via roads open from May to October and offers lots of fun outdoor activities for families.
+To get a closer look and explore nature in the Seattle area, consider visiting Mount Rainier National Park, which is less than two hours away from the city.
+The park is accessible via roads open from May to October and offers many fun outdoor activities for families.
 It’s one of the beautiful Washington State National Parks.

 It does get busy in the peak summer months, so you’ll want to arrive early and visit on a weekday, if possible.
 Family activities include hiking, biking, fishing, and boating.
-There are more adventurous camp/hikes available that require a permit and aren’t great for families.
+More adventurous camps/hikes are available that require a permit and aren’t great for families.

-The park has three drive-in campgrounds as well as one campground available for tents.
+The park has three drive-in campgrounds and one campground for tents.
 Two of these are available for advance reservation.
-If you’d prefer not to camp, you could definitely visit the National Park for a day trip from Seattle.
+If you’d prefer not to camp, you could visit the National Park for a day trip from Seattle.

 Nearby Drives

-Take a quick drive past Bellevue Washington into Redmond, the home of Microsoft.
-While Redmond is actually a small town without too much to do, it’s still fun to see all of the buildings on the Microsoft campus.
+Take a quick drive past Bellevue, Washington, into Redmond, the home of Microsoft.
+While Redmond is a small town without too much to do, it’s still fun to see all of the buildings on the Microsoft campus.
 It’s pretty impressive.

 Drive to nearby Ballard, Washington, about twenty-five minutes from the city center, to visit the Hiram M. Chittenden Locks (generally known as the Ballard Locks).
-Entry to the visitor center and to view the locks is free, however, parking is not.
+Entry to the visitor center and viewing the locks is free; however, parking is not.

 The Ballard Locks are located where the saltwater of Puget Sound meets the freshwater of Lake Washington and Lake Union.
-They were created by the US Army Core of Engineers to manage the different water levels.
-It’s a fun area to walk around, and a unique experience if you haven’t seen locks before.
+The US Army Core of Engineers created them to manage the different water levels.
+It’s a fun area to walk around and a unique experience if you haven’t seen locks before.

 Another fun place to visit with kids is Fremont.
 It’s a small town with shops and restaurants.
-As you drive through, be sure to see the Fremont Troll, a stone sculpture that lurks under the George Washington Memorial Bridge on N. 36th Street.
+As you drive through, see the Fremont Troll, a stone sculpture that lurks under the George Washington Memorial Bridge on N. 36th Street.

 There are plenty of other popular road trip destinations in Seattle and the surrounding area.
 These include Leavenworth (a Bavarian village – see things to do in Leavenworth here), Vancouver Island, Long Beach, Whidbey Island, and North Cascades National Park.